The Last True Hermit Was Alone for 27 Years

 Then, in April 2013, a man was arrested in the deep woods of Maine.
 His name was Christopher Thomas Knight.
 According to societal records, he didn’t exist.
 For 27 years, he had camped out in the forest, surviving on meager supplies that he’d burglarized from houses in the area.
 He endured winter temperatures of 20 degrees below zero.
 Every morning, he watched the sun rise over the foggy valley that he called home.
 He hadn’t had a single conversation with another person for nearly three decades.

-In the town of North Pond, Knight’s hermitage fomented outrage, intrigue, reverence, and every response in between.
+In the area near North Pond, Knight’s hermitage fomented outrage, intrigue, reverence, and every response in between.
 Filmmaker Lena Friedrich decided that she had to learn more.
 In her short documentary, The Hermit, she interviews residents of North Pond who piece together the fabric of a local legend.

 “Everyone had a very strong opinion about Knight, and none of them had the same opinion,” Friedrich told me.
 Some residents viewed Knight as a villain; others saw him as a folk hero of sorts.
 “I realized that, as with every legend, this one had many versions and interpretations,” Friedrich said.
 “I tried to find characters who would provide personal layers of understanding to the enigma.”